 Work will commence in September on drafting concrete proposals for a new dispute settlement system for the WTO, a Geneva-based trade official said today.
 A sense of momentum is evident following a series of informal but extensive consultations over the past few months between WTO members and the diplomat charged …

 The ongoing Trade and Technology Council is not useless.
 Its promise rather goes beyond the current generation of bilateral irritants.
 Such longtermism can hold its value in a policy climate where local politics and Indo-Pacific take precedence over global trade and Europe, write Hosuk Lee-Makiyama and Robin Baker.

 Week Ahead: TTC 4, corporate sustainability due diligence, WTO dispute settlement

-Happy Monday everyone!
-A preview of the week in trade in Europe by Iana Dreyer, Rob Francis and Chris Horseman.
+A preview of the week in trade policy in the EU and at the WTO.
+By Rob Francis and Chris Horseman.